 Retention Programming Committee.
 This committee oversees retention-related programming across multiple areas of the College, with a particular emphasis on programming for first year students.
 The committee reviews and assesses current retention programming and crafts and implements new policies and programs that can increase student success and retention.
-The committee reports to the Enrollment Management Committee and implements policy recommendations from Senior Staff.
-The committee is co-chaired by the Coordinator of First Year Programs and the Director of Student Engagement and Success.
-The Director of Institutional Effectiveness serves on the committee ex officio.
-Other committee members include the Associate Dean of Students, the Associate Dean for Enrollment Management, the Registrar, a Freshman course Co-Director, and representatives from the Athletic Department and the Malcolm X Institute for Black Studies.
+The committee reports to the Dean of the College and Dean of Students and implements policy recommendations from Senior Staff.
+The committee is co-chaired by the Faculty Coordinator of Retention and the Associate Dean for Student Engagement and Success.
+The Institutional Research Analyst serves on the committee ex officio.
+Other committee members include the

+Associate Dean of Students, the Director of Financial Aid, the Registrar, a Freshman Course Co-Director, and representatives from the Athletic Department and Career Services.
+Other faculty or administrators may also serve by appointment of the Dean of the College.

 Safety Committee.
 All matters of safety at the College are studied and reviewed by the Safety Committee.
 The committee is responsible for the development and implementation of safety policy and practices, including proper disposal of chemical and biological wastes and performance of a blood-borne pathogen program and radiation safety.
-It includes members from the faculty who supervise laboratories, art studios, the theater shop; staff members from the Infirmary, Campus Services and Athletic Departments; the Chemical Hygiene Officer, and the Radiation Safety Officer.
+It includes members from the faculty who supervise laboratories, art studios, and the theater shop; staff members from the Infirmary, Campus Services and Athletic Departments; the Chemical Hygiene Officer, and the Radiation Safety Officer.
 The Dean of the College appoints committee members.